ayesha-khalid89/task/README.md

 - **Pagination**: Pagination handled on all data and filtered data.
 - **Filteration**: Filteration added on multiple fields.
 - **Search**: Search items irrespective of any field.
 - **Context API**: Stored users and products data using context API.
+Used to store the page size value w.r.t user and product page.
+Like if user prefers to see 10 entries for Users and 20 for products
 - **Axios**: Used axios to fetch data from https://dummyjson.com/.

 ## Images